karljohns0n/nginx-more/README.md

 ### Speeding up WordPress with Nginx

-Nginx FastCGI cache improves WordPress performance by a lot instead of using all kinds of heavy plugins.
+Nginx FastCGI cache improves WordPress performance by a lot instead of using all kinds of heavy WP plugins.
 It can easily be implemented by adding `-cache` to the php-fpm include file.
 With this configuation, Nginx wont pass PHP requests to PHP-FPM if it's in cache (20 minutes), but only if the visitor isn't logged into the WordPress, or if there's a query string or a POST to avoid caching dynamic queries.
 X-Cache header is added to track if the cache is HIT/MISS/BYPASS/EXPIRED.
 Here's an example of a WordPress running under user `myuser` with FastCGI caching:

 ```text
 server {